MrHands/Panini/README.md

 Panini is a header-only library for generating C++ code written in C++17.

-The main advantage is that this allows you to write small programs for code-generation that you can step through with a debugger while your code is being output.
+Panini allows you to write small executables for code-generation that you can step through with a debugger while your code is being output.
+Because the code generation is itself written in C++, you can call the same functions and use the same tools as the rest of your codebase.

+The library takes a write-only approach to code generation, which means output is only ever appended to, and never rolled back.
+This means Panini can be very fast because the only state it has to keep track of is whether a new line was just started.

-While Panini is best suited for generating C++, you can use it to generate code for any language, including JavaScript, TypeScript, XML, or even Python.
-The library has no dependencies except for STL which should make it easy to integrate into your existing codebase.
+While Panini is best suited for generating C++, you can use it to generate code for any programming language, including JavaScript, TypeScript, XML, or even Python.
+The library uses the C++ Standard Template Library (STL) and has no other dependencies.

 # Example